- Harrison County Mayors Discuss Fixing West Virginia Roads

 These are all headlines from sources in West Virginia or Ohio.
 These headlines cover a broad swath of history, from 1936 to 2019, but all deal with the same pressing concern: the roads of West Virginia.
 West Virginia roads are, generally, very bad.
 The condition of the roads is a leading topic of conversation, in homes and businesses and schools as well as a leading talking point for politicians at all levels of government.
 Why are West Virginia roads so consistently an issue?
 Why are we having the same issues in 2019 as in 1974, 1936, or 1952?
 And why do we continue having these issues?

 Transportation in West Virginia has never been easy.
 The land that would become West Virginia was wilderness.
 Ancient forests covered the hills, flowing down to narrow valleys through which pristine streams rambled.
 The forests were thick, with layers of shrubs and trees, and passage through them was difficult.
 The settlers who made it over the highest mountains, what is now referred to as the Allegheny Highlands, were indescribably brave, and tough.
 Today, we take it for granted that settlers moved to West Virginia and that our ancestors successfully ended up here.
 But imagine being part of a family two hundred years ago—often already having braved a transatlantic voyage, now slowly fighting through brush, your livestock laboring up the steep hillsides, days or even weeks away from the nearest community and help.
-Very few of us have ever experienced true isolation, where you are completely at the mercy of the environment around you, depending only on the strength of your spirit, your body, and your mind to get you through.
+Few of us have ever experienced this true isolation, where you are completely at the mercy of the environment around you, depending only on the strength of your spirit, your body, and your mind to get you through.

 Eventually, the narrow paths through the forests turned into roads.
 The roads turned into highways.
 Rail lines moved in, and as the coal deposits opened up the furthest reaches of the state to the outside world, transportation became more of a priority.
 It wasn’t just coal that required a transportation infrastructure.
 Glass factories in the central and north-central part of the state, the steel mills of the Northern Panhandle, and later the chemical plants of the Ohio Valley all depended on reliable roads and rail lines to transport goods and services out of the interior of the state.
 Beyond the needs of industry, the citizens of West Virginia also needed good roads.
 For most of the state’s history, more West Virginians were employed as farmers than any other profession and having good roads to transport crops and livestock to markets was necessary.
 To this day, more people live in rural communities than anywhere else in West Virginia.
 Having dependable access to towns and cities for shopping, jobs, recreation, church, and healthcare is still critical.
 This much has not changed.
 And, sadly, neither has the main issues with our road infrastructure.